MCervone14/Our-Planet-Earth/posts/Spirituality.md

 **Get Involved in a Community, State or Federal Government** - Our governments have elected officials.
 Let’s tell them how we feel about issues.
 One way is to support the FOREST Act of 2023.
-You can do this by acknowledging Senator Michael Braun and Senator Brian Schatz for cosponsoring it, and contacting the World Wildlife Fund (lauren.gleason@wwfus.org) or Environmental Investigation Agency U.S. (dstilley@eia-global.org) for more information.
+You can do this by acknowledging Senator Mike Braun and Senator Brian Schatz for cosponsoring it, and contacting the World Wildlife Fund (lauren.gleason@wwfus.org) or Environmental Investigation Agency U.S. (dstilley@eia-global.org) for more information.
 Reach out to them respectfully!

 <iframe width="800" height="500" src="https://www.youtube.com/embed/6Yk1pGlOGzw?si=9hxnicnN7Le0n43k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>